 Summer maximum of 37°C and minimum 23°C

-Sawai Madhopur has an average literacy rate of 64%, higher than the national average of 59.5%.
+Sawai Madhopur has an average literacy rate of 79.44 percent which is greater than the national rate of 74.04%.

-In Bikaner, 16% of the population is under 6 years of age.
+In Sawai Madhopur, 12.89 percent of the population is under 6 years of age.

 Sightseeing in Sawai Madhopur

-Ranthambhor Fort: The fortress of Ranthambhore, founded in 994 AD by the Chauhan Rajputs.
-This imposing fort is perched atop a hill at an altitude of over 200 metres admist dense forest.
-After the defeat of Prithviraj III, the Chauhan king, by Muhammad of Ghor in 1192, Ranthambhore, led by Govinda Raja, grandson of Prithviraj, became the center of Chauhan resistance to the expanding Sultanate of Delhi.
+Ranthambore Fort: The fortress of Ranthambore, founded in 994 AD by the Chauhan Rajputs.
+This imposing fort is perched atop a hill at an altitude of over 200 meters amidst dense forest.
+After the defeat of Prithviraj III, the Chauhan king, by Muhammad of Ghor in 1192, Ranthambore, led by Govinda Raja, grandson of Prithviraj, became the center of Chauhan resistance to the expanding Sultanate of Delhi.
 Govinda Raja was succeeded by his son Balhana.

-Ranthambhor National Park: This wildlife reserve figures amongst the notable national parks in India.
+Ranthambore National Park: This wildlife reserve figures amongst the notable national parks in India.
 Tiger and other wildlife viewing opportunities are in abundance here.
-Ranthambhore National Park is a favorite for the tourists with special interest in wildlife because of its extensive flora and fauna.
+Ranthambore National Park is a favorite for the tourists with a special interest in wildlife because of its extensive flora and fauna.

 Placid water of three lakes – Padam Talab, Rajbagh and Milak Talab – in the park beckon large numbers of migratory and local birds.